Enhancing Communications and Sensing Simultaneously by Zero-Order Optimization of MTS: Channel Enhancement

 \begin{theorem} When $T=\Omega(N^3 \log N)$, the solution $(\bm\theta_1,\bm\theta_2)$ produced by \eqref{eq:theta_selection_BPSO} leads to $\mathrm{SNR}(\bm\theta_1,\bm\theta_2) = \Theta(N^2)$. \end{theorem}

+The above theorem shows that the solution produced by the proposed algorithm guarantees quadratic scaling of the SNR with respect to the number of meta-atoms.
+This communication-side analysis extends existing results on single-MTS blind beamforming to the double-MTS setting.
 Since we only consider the single-hop reflected channels, the two MTSs are equivalent to a single MTS for the SNR boost analysis.
 The above theorem can follow from Proposition 1 in \cite{lai2025adaptive} directly.
 We sketch the proof here for completeness.
 First, based on the concentration inequalities including Hoeffding’s inequality and Chebyshev's inequality, we show that each reflected channel can be rotated to the closest possible position to the direct channel by using the phase shift in \eqref{eq:theta_selection_BPSO} provided that $T=\Omega(N^3 \log N)$.
 Now, with $K\ge2$, we must have the angle between the direct channel and any phase-shifted reflected channel be smaller than or equal to $\pi/2$.
 Intuitively, all the channels, either direct or reflected, are clustered together, so the total strength grows quadratically with $N$.
 Note that the above sampling cost $T=\Omega(N^3\log N)$ is higher than the sampling cost $T=\Omega(N^2(\log N)^3)$ in \cite{ren2022configuring} for the static channel case without fading.
+While Theorem 1 requires a large sample size (albeit polynomial in $N$) to establish a rigorous theoretical bound, $T$ can be significantly smaller in practice.
+For instance, in our field tests with $N=294$, a much smaller size of $T=3000$ already achieves excellent performance, as shown in Section \ref{sec:experiment}.